jfrdev/Overs-ttere/README.markdown

 ## Implemented

 * The lexer should be done (test it before removing this parenthesis)
-* The parser is almost done (check precedence and test it)
+* The parser is some of the way :/ (check precedence and test it)

 ## Expected Milestones